Home

 Answer: All choices EXCEPT C and H

 4) The goal of IMPROVE is to make a fundamental change or prove through trials that a fundamental change is possible by eliminating waste and determining the relationship of the key input variables that affect the outputs of the process.
-When a process is in statistical control what are possible steps to improve it to a better desired performance level.

 A) Target and resolve the special causes